Blog graphic: A Guide to Brand Strategy article.

 Brand identity

 Brand identity is everything that makes up your brand — from brand colors and voice to customer support.
-Your brand identity helps people recognize you, resonate with your brand, and trust that your company is their best purchase decision.
+Your brand identity helps people recognize you, resonate with your brand, and trust that your company offers the best purchase decision.

 But ensuring your brand has a strong identity in the minds of your audience isn’t easy.
 There are dozens of factors to consider, including how you communicate with customers on social media, how you’re perceived in terms of quality and price, and what messages you send about your business overall.

-There are lots of different components that build up your brand identity — like logos, copy, and the homepage of your website — and they all have their own purpose in reinforcing your company's core message.
-With a fully-equipped brand identity kit you can easily share everything that’s essential to creating your brand identity with any internal or external stakeholders.
+There are lots of different components that build up your brand identity — like logos, copy, and your website’s homepage — and they all have their own purpose in reinforcing your company's core message.
+With a fully equipped brand identity kit, you can easily share everything that’s essential to creating your brand identity with any internal or external stakeholders.

 Brand guidelines